 Outside of science, I’m an enthusiastic sci-fi/genre fiction fan with an encyclopaedic knowledge of all things Pokémon, among other things.
 I’m also politically active, having been a member of the Labour Party since 2015 in the UK, and having helped campaigns in a number of elections there.

-My main social media point-of-contact is Twitter, where my DMs are open if you want to get in touch!
+In terms of social media, my main point-of-contact is Twitter, where my DMs are open if you want to get in touch.